xenolog/l23network/README.md

     }

 ### Using Open vSwitch
-In the open vSwitch all internal traffic are virtually tagged.
+In the Open vSwitch all internal traffic are virtually tagged.
 For creating 802.1q tagged access port you need specify vlan tag when adding port to bridge.
-In example above we create two ports with tags 10 and 20, assign IP address to interface with tag 10:
+In this example we create two ports with tags 10 and 20, and assign IP address to interface with tag 10:

     l23network::l2::bridge{'bridge0': } ->
     l23network::l2::port{'vl10':